 CHECK CHECK CHECK: Obsessive Compulsive Disorder is the label given to a anxiety disorders that have two chief characteristics: Obsessions (unwanted thoughts, images, beliefs) and/or compulsions (ritualized or repetitive behaviors).
 There are several subtypes.
 In contamination OCD, the sufferer worries about being affected by touching or being exposed to specific (although often many) people or objects, or being infected by germs.
 The fear is controlled where possible by avoidance (never touching doorknobs, refusing to shake hands, etc).
-When avoidance is unavoidable, the sufferer often develops rituals to "cancel out" the contamination.
+When avoidance is impossible, the sufferer often develops rituals to "cancel out" the contamination.
 These may be logical though excessive, such as hand washing or use of antibacterial lotions.
 A person with contamination OCD may wash, scrub or apply chemicals to hands to the point of damaging the skin.
 Illogical rituals may also be used: retracing steps, saying a particular phrase, and so on.
 The rituals can be very time consuming and do NOT feel like a choice.

 Rituals aren't limited to contamination OCD.
 Some OCD folks have intense fears something terrible will happen to them or someone they care about if rituals are not followed.
 Checking disorder, in which a person has intrusive concerns about not completing a protocol, may lead to checking and rechecking to make sure the lights are off, gas isn't leaking from the stove, or similar.
 Last year driving to the airport I saw a bumper sticker on a car that said "Are you SURE you unplugged the iron?"
-Like most people, I have a touch enough OCD (yes, that's my mushroom photo above) that it nagged me for a minute or two.
+Like most people, I have a touch enough OCD that it nagged me for a minute or two.
 For someone who really is affected by OCD, that might have led to a drive back home from over an hour away.

 OCD can cause intrusive, usually illogical thoughts that cause distress.
 They are "ego-dystonic", a fancy way of saying the person doesn't want them.
 Those affected seek constant reassurance to refute them.
 In one case many years ago, I worked with a young man who worried he might be gay.
 He had never been sexually involved with a man, and never wanted to be.
 He had perfectly satisfying heterosexual relationships.
 Yet every week he would ask me "Are you SURE I'm not gay?"
 Reassuring someone with OCD is not effective, and in some ways contributes to the worry.
 The person with OCD knows their behavior or thinking is illogical.
 But it is not a choice to them.